beginning of content

 Key facts

-• The parathyroid glands are 4 small glands found in your neck.
+• The parathyroid glands are 4 small glands found in your neck behind your thyroid gland.

-• Your parathyroid glands make parathyroid hormone, which manages your blood calcium level.
+• Your parathyroid glands make parathyroid hormone (PTH), which regulates calcium levels in your blood and bones.

-• Hyperparathyroidism is a condition where too much parathyroid hormone is made.
+• Hyperparathyroidism occurs when too much parathyroid hormone is made.

-• Hypoparathyroidism is a condition where too little parathyroid hormone is made.
+• Hypoparathyroidism occurs when too little parathyroid hormone is made.

 What are my parathyroid glands?